 What is an ultrasound?

-An ultrasound procedure is a noninvasive (the skin is not pierced) diagnostic procedure used to assess soft tissue structures such as muscles, blood vessels, and organs.
+An ultrasound procedure is a noninvasive diagnostic procedure used to assess soft tissue structures such as muscles, blood vessels, and organs.

 Ultrasound uses a transducer that sends out ultrasonic sound waves at a frequency too high to be heard.
-When the transducer is placed at certain locations and angles, the ultrasonic sound waves move through the skin and other body tissues to the organs and structures within.
 The sound waves bounce off the organs like an echo and return to the transducer.
 The transducer picks up the reflected waves, which are then converted by a computer into an electronic picture of the organs or tissues under study.

-By using an additional mode of ultrasound technology during an ultrasound procedure, blood flow can be assessed.
+By using an additional mode of ultrasound technology, blood flow can be assessed.
 An ultrasound transducer capable of assessing blood flow contains a Doppler probe.
 The Doppler probe within the transducer evaluates the velocity and direction of blood flow in the vessel and makes the sound waves audible.

-Ultrasounds are used to view internal organs as they function (in "real time," like a live TV broadcast), and to assess blood flow through various vessels.
+Ultrasounds are used to view internal organs and to assess blood flow through various vessels.
 Ultrasound procedures are often used to examine many parts of the body such as the abdomen, breasts, female pelvis, prostate, scrotum, thyroid and parathyroid glands, and the vascular system.
 During pregnancy, ultrasounds are performed to evaluate the development of the fetus.

 Technological advancements in the field of ultrasound now include images that can be made in a three-dimensional view (3-D) and/or four dimensional (4-D) view.
 The added dimension of the 4-D is motion, so that it is a 3-D view with movement.